KurtButler/tamagero/README.md

 Money is required to feed, clean and buy new tamagero.
 Money is obtained primarily through leveling up, but in a future update there maybe be some additional features.
 To make this not be a burden, the money system is pretty generous right now.

-There are 25 standard tamagero in total.
-I hope that you enjoy all of them.
+There are 25 standard tamagero; I hope that you enjoy all of them.